-Unit No Objective Bloom's Level Content Type of Class Duration Additional: Possible guest lecture or webinar (Dr Giri) 1 Apply public speaking in real life scenarios 3 Get, Set, Go - sell your start- up ideasEach group to pitch their start-up idea to a panel consisting of external professors.They will use the presentation they created earlier and the best practices of public speaking to tell their story leveraging the storytelling and doodling methods they learnt in the previous semester (Design Thinking).
-Their story should at least include:• Name of their start-up • Who is the target audience/end user?• What problem will their start-up solve?• How do they plan to Formative assessment 120 mins 1 NA Let's relax This will be a short session in which students will participate in at least 2 Anubhaav Activities (to be specified in the Fac Guide).
+Unit No Objective Bloom's Level Content Type of Class Duration Additional: Possible guest lecture or webinar (Dr Giri) 1 Apply public speaking in real life scenarios 3 Get, Set, Go - sell your start- up ideas Each group to pitch their start-up idea to a panel consisting of external professors.
+They will use the presentation they created earlier and the best practices of public speaking to tell their story leveraging the storytelling and doodling methods they learnt in the previous semester (Design Thinking).
+Their story should at least include: • Name of their start-up • Who is the target audience/end user? • What problem will their start-up solve? • How do they plan to run start up? • How much money/budget would they need to begin their work?
+Professors to share the results of this formative assessment with the TCS Team so that we can use it for reference in GD post sem.
+Formative assessment 120 mins 1 NA Let's relax This will be a short session in which students will participate in at least 2 Anubhaav Activities (to be specified in the Fac Guide).
 Activity 45 mins 2 Recognize the importance of corporate social responsibility (CSR) 1 Corporate Social Responsibility (CSR) Ubuntu story - A story to introduce the concept of social responsibility.
 The story will be played through an audio embedded Lecture 45 mins

 Unit No Objective Bloom's Level Content Type of Class Duration in the PPT (similar to an audiobook).
 2 Recognize some of the stalwarts in CSR 1 Hear CSR stories Meeting of JNT and Swami Vivekananda.
 Societal connect of JNT.
 Stalwarts in CSR (Led by Tatas) More Tata Group CSR stories from Titan and Tata Chemicals Initially, Professors will share any two of the above CSR stories.
 Thereafter, they will discuss the stories in the class and ask the students to share their thoughts.
 Lecturer to ask students why they need to conduct CSR activities?
 (Answers will be given in handouts provided by the TATA Team) Why do corporates need to engage in CSR?
 Is it for compliance only?
 The answers to these questions (given in the content) will refer back to the topics on TCS values, life skills and empathy taught in the earlier semesters.
-Lecturer to explain to the students how CSR connects to their values and how CSR activities can add value to their resumes.
-Lecture 60 mins 2 Recognize the importance of corporate social responsibility (CSR) 1 Tell a CSR story Activity - Groups will research in class, prepare and present CSR activity of Tata Steel, Microsoft, Google, TCS, Starbucks, Titan, Tata Chemicals and TOMS Shoes.
-Practice activity 90 mins 2 Recognize the attributes needed to function and 1 Attributes required for work and life • Qualities of a good team Lecture and discussion 60 mins
+Lecturer to explain to the students how CSR connects to their values and how CSR activities can add value to Lecture 60 mins 2 Recognize the 1 their resumes.
+Tell a CSR story Practice activity 90 mins importance of corporate social responsibility (CSR) Activity - Groups will research in class, prepare and present CSR activity of Tata Steel, Microsoft, Google, TCS, Starbucks, Titan, Tata Chemicals and TOMS Shoes.
+2 Recognize the attributes needed to function and 1 Attributes required for workand lifeQualities of a good team Lecture and discussion 60 mins